-As we have we have spent countless hours reading aloud as a family, we have discovered many treasures.
+As we have spent countless hours reading aloud as a family, we have discovered many treasures.
 The books listed here are some of those favorites.

 Having activities available to keep hands busy during read-aloud time is a “mom hack” that has blessed our household for years!
 Even my littlest ones will stick around during our longer read-aloud sessions when they have something to do while they listen.